Cryptocurrency Regulations around the World

 South Korea

-The number of Bitcoin exchanges in S.korea has surged in recent months.
+The number of Bitcoin exchanges in South Korea has surged in recent months.
 UPBit, Bithumb, & Coinone are the best platforms for Cryptocurrency exchanges in perspective of popularity, profitability, and investment opportunities.

 We do not recommend or advise you to invest the money in bitcoins or other digital currencies because they are extremely risky and speculative.
 Because everyone’s circumstance is unique, you must always seek the advice of a knowledgeable and experienced expert before making any investment decisions.